Sad Wings of Destiny: Background

 Judas Priest formed in September 1969 in industrial West Bromwich, Birmingham by lead vocalist/founding Al Atkins and bass guitarist/co-founding Brian "Bruno" Steppenhill, who chose the band's name, wanting one similar to Black Sabbath's.
-The bands were contemporaries and were both from Birmingham, though Judas Priest failed to find a significant audience until Black Sabbath began to fade from the spotlight.
+The bands were contemporaries and were both from Birmingham, though Judas Priest failed to find a significant audience until Black Sabbath began to leave the local spotlight following the international success of their first album.
 The band's guitarists Glenn Tipton and K. K. Downing have said the heavy riffing and complexity of the song arrangements were inspired by the factories of Birmingham.

 By the time Judas Priest's first album, Rocka Rolla, was released in 1974, there had been so many lineup changes that K.K Downing and Ian Hill were the only remaining original members.
 The first album displayed a mix of styles from a wide variety of influences, but the band found the performance and production disappointing.
 The band gigged occasionally through 1975, at times sharing the stage with bands such as Pink Fairies and UFO.
 Drummer John Hinch left the band for reasons that are disputed and was replaced with Alan Moore in October 1975, who had drummed in an early incarnation of the band.

 The band performed the "Dreamer Deceiver"–"Deceiver" pair on BBC Two's The Old Grey Whistle Test the year before the songs appeared on Sad Wings of Destiny.
 They were frustrated with the BBC's volume restrictions, as high volume is a key component in producing a heavy-metal sound.
 The band had yet to develop the studs-and-leather image that was to become their trademark; instead, they wore contemporary mid-1970s fashions, including high-heeled boots and frilled shirts, and a long-haired Halford donned a pink satin top which he later said he borrowed from his sister.
-By 1976, the band's singer Rob Halford joked that fans should burn their copies of Rocka Rolla.
+By 1976, Halford joked that fans should burn their copies of Rocka Rolla.

 Finances were tight: the record label Gull provided a recording budget of £2,000 for each of the band's first two albums.
 During the recording of Sad Wings of Destiny, band members restricted themselves to one meal a day, and several took on part-time work: Tipton as a gardener, Downing in a factory, and Hill driving a delivery van.
 The group went into the studio with the intention of making an album that mixed straight-ahead rock with a progressive edge.